closeio/voicecom/README.md

 # voicecom

 A macOS menu bar app for system-wide voice-to-text.
 Press a hotkey, speak, and the transcribed text is pasted into whatever app you're using.
-All processing happens on-device using Whisper models -- no data leaves your Mac.
+All processing happens on-device using Whisper or NVIDIA Parakeet models -- no data leaves your Mac.

 ## Features

 - **Menu bar app** -- lives in your menu bar, works system-wide with no dock icon
 - **Two input modes** -- toggle recording (press to start, press to stop) or push-to-talk (hold to record, release to transcribe)
+- **Two model families** -- OpenAI Whisper (via whisper.cpp) and NVIDIA Parakeet, selectable from a single model picker
-- **Hardware-accelerated transcription** -- on-device whisper.cpp inference with Metal GPU acceleration, CPU + Accelerate, and optional CoreML encoder for ANE
+- **Hardware-accelerated transcription** -- on-device inference with Metal GPU acceleration, CPU + Accelerate, and optional CoreML encoder for ANE (Whisper)
-- **Multiple model sizes** -- from tiny to large-v3, downloaded automatically on first use
+- **Multiple model sizes** -- Whisper from tiny to large-v3, plus Parakeet f16 and quantized variants, downloaded automatically on first use with a progress bar
-- **Language selection** -- choose a transcription language or use auto-detect with multilingual models
+- **Language selection** -- choose a transcription language or use auto-detect with multilingual models (Parakeet auto-detects the language)
 - **Automatic text insertion** -- transcribed text is pasted directly into the frontmost app (full clipboard save/restore)
 - **Configurable hotkeys** -- set your own keyboard shortcuts for toggle and push-to-talk
 - **Recording safety** -- automatic stop after 5 minutes to prevent runaway recordings